bempp/bempp-handbook/user_guide/using_grids.md

 This commands export the object `grid` as Gmsh file with the name `grid.msh`.

-In order to plot a grid we can simply use the command:
+In order to plot a grid, we can simply use the command:

 ```python
 grid.plot()